 15. Alfreton Rd.
-By some industrial buildings is a Stanton concrete column with an Atlas Alpha 8 twin mercury lamp fitted.
+By some industrial buildings until late 2011 was a Stanton concrete column with an Atlas Alpha 8 twin mercury lamp fitted.
 (A pity that the road wasn't called 'Alfreton Avenue' as then it would be the Alfreton Avenue Atlas Alpha 8 - a great piece of alliteration if ever I heard one!)
-The concrete is badly spalling at the joint of the bracket and column, leaving the exposed steel in the bracket open to the elements.
-Eventually this will give way - hopefully the lantern will have been rescued before then!
-It no longer works, but at least one lamp can just about be seen inside, however the clouding on the bowl makes this difficult.
-The lantern was designed so that a 400w mercury lamp was situated at one end, and a 250w at the other.
-The idea was that both lamps would activate at dusk, and then the 400w would be extinguished at about midnight, leaving the 250w one to burn until dawn.
-This obviously gave the added advantage that if one lamp failed, the other would still hopefully remain lit.
-The lanterns were usually controlled on a special time switch with dual switching levers - one for both lamp circuits, however if one was ever used in this particular column, it no longer remains to this day (the column door is missing, meaning that the inside of the base compartment is perfectly visible, and the old gear is very exposed to the elements).
+Even when I first discovered this rare installation in 2003, the concrete was badly spalling at the joint of the bracket and column, leaving the exposed steel in the bracket open to the elements.
+I never knew the lantern to work, though at least one lamp could just about be seen inside; however, the clouding on the bowl made this difficult.
+The lantern was designed in order that a 400 Watt mercury lamp was situated at one end, and a 250 Watt at the other.
+The idea was that both lamps would activate at dusk, and then the 400 Watt would be extinguished at about midnight, leaving the 250 Watt to burn until dawn.
+This obviously gave the added advantage that if one lamp failed, the other would still hopefully remain lit, at least part of the night.
+The lanterns were usually controlled on a special time switch with dual switching levers - one for both lamp circuits; however, if one was ever used in this particular column, it no longer remains to this day (the column door is missing, meaning that the inside of the base compartment is perfectly visible, and the old gear is very exposed to the elements).

-Such lanterns were very common in Derby's city centre until at least 1974, but by 1984, they had all been removed and replaced with single lamp Thorn Alpha 3s with 400w lamps, which were found to be perfectly adequate for lighting the streets, meaning that this Alpha 8 is the last one in Derby city, maybe even the county.
+Such lanterns were very common in Derby's city centre until at least 1974, but by 1984, they had all been removed and replaced with single lamp Thorn Alpha 3s with 400 Watt lamps, which were found to be perfectly adequate for lighting the streets, meaning that this Alpha 8 may have been the last installed example in Derby city; maybe even the County.

 The column is leaning by a couple of degrees - though I'm more worried about that spalled bracket.